IzzulGod/Sorachio-360M-Chat/README.md

 ![Inference Screenshot](assets/sorachio-inference-ss.png)

 > Note: The delay and reduced speed were caused by the additional CPU load from screen recording, not model limitations.
 Under normal conditions without recording, performance remains smooth and responsive.

+## Limitations

+- As a 360M parameter model, Sorachio has less knowledge and reasoning capabilities compared to larger models
+- The model is focused on companion-style interactions and may not perform optimally for specialized technical tasks

 ## License & Attribution